snakemake/snakemake/docs/snakefiles/rules.rst

         output: "path/to/outputfile", "path/to/another/outputfile"
         shell: "somecommand {input} {output}"

-The name is optional and can be left out, creating an anonymous rule, and can be overridden with ``name``.
+The name is optional and can be left out, creating an anonymous rule.
+It can also be overridden by setting a rule's ``name`` attribute.

 .. sidebar:: Note